-“Innovation Insight” is a blog series written by SRC’s CEO and President, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
+“Innovation Insight” is a blog series written by SRC’s President Emeritus, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
 This is the second story in a sub-series about SRC’s evolution over the past 70 years.

 Nineteen forty-seven was SRC’s first full operating year.
 SRC established a head office in Regina, a Board of Directors and several Technical Committees for program design.
 The initial strategic direction for the company was to undertake applied research targeted at developing “the resources and economy of Saskatchewan.”